NikhilRO/Grade12_Assignments/15-Text-SortingAlgorithms/README.md

 * `split()` using regex creates an element at the start and the end that is empty.
 WHY?
 *  So, remove them using `splice()`

+* Arrays like objects will point to the same memory location; so, to do a operation on an array and get a new array without changing the original array, you need to copy each element of the array into a temporary array.